noahhhx/usb-hid-relay/README.md

 ## tldr;
 Fuck League of Legends, fuck Riot and fuck Vanguard.

+Relay mouse events from Linux to Windows, over UDP via Pi acting as a HID device.

 ## Motivations
 I use Linux for everything in my life other than League of Legends, so I have an old PC setup as a server for League of Legends.
 For this I use [Sunshine](link here) on the Windows PC to host and